G-Research/NuGetPackageChecker/README.md

 ## How does it work?

-Validates NuGet pacakge references and versions for projects in the footprint.
+Validates NuGet package references and versions for projects in the footprint.
 This works by adding an additional .targets file to the build process which checks the contents of package references.

 Warnings and errors are written to the standard build output and any validation failures will fail the build.